 As well, with over two-thirds of residents in long-term care having dementia, we recognize that in Ontario, dementia is long-term care: it is unacceptable for anyone to be denied a long-term care bed for which they are otherwise eligible based solely on their diagnosis of dementia and related behaviours.

-If you have not already done so, we encourage you to reach out to your local Alzheimer Society of Huron for support.
+If you have not already done so, we encourage you to reach out to your local Alzheimer Society Huron Perth for support.
 Contact us.

 Looking for this information in a print-friendly format?
 Download this complete resource from the Alzheimer Society of Ontario.
 Last updated September 2021.